 Need Pool Pump Motor Replacement?
 Contact Royal Pool & Spa

 If you suspect your pool pump motor is nearing failure, don’t hesitate to contact our team at Royal Pool & Spa to schedule a replacement.
-We specialize in a wide variety of pool repair and replacement services, as well as ongoing pool maintenance, and each of our technicians boasts a minimum of 10 years in the industry.
+We specialize in a wide variety of pool repairs, maintenance, renovations and pool installations, and each of our technicians boasts a minimum of 10 years in the industry.
 To schedule an appointment, learn more about our services, or request an quote, call our White Bear Lake, MN office today at 651-779-7606 or send us a message, and we’ll be in touch.